 - Pay them as they come

 - Ignore them and pretend they aren’t real

 - Have a plan ahead of time

 Of the three, which do you think is the best?
 If you chose the last, please continue reading.
 If you chose 1 or 2, God help you.

 The sooner you begin saving, the better off you will be.
 Young professionals usually have the mindset of “I’ll save later,” but it never happens.
-Regardless of how much you make, you should be able to cut spending (& save).
+Something else always comes up.
+It doesn’t matter how much you make, you can find savings somewhere.
+So, stop delaying things.
+Start saving now.

 Age: 24 (0-2 years removed from college)

 Tip: Just because you “make” $60,000/yr doesn’t mean you have $60,000/yr to spend.
 This is probably the biggest budgeting mistake I see.
 People that make $60,000 think they can budget around $5,000/month.
 Thanks to taxes, health insurance and several deductions – you probably make 70% of this number.
 So, your $60,000 is now $45,000 or your $40,000 is now $30,000.
 Frustrating, I know.